ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 TL;DR: Build things that customers want, better than anyone else.

 ## What do customers want?
-Understanding the problem domain and what customers want is one of the hardest parts of starting a business.
+- Understanding the problem domain and what customers want is one of the hardest parts of starting a business.

+## Customer discovery

+How things happen today:
+- to do
+-
+-
+-

+1. Connect emotionally wiht your customer

+2. 100-20 rule
+- Give 100
+- Get 20 back

+## Entering Crowded Spaces

 ## Identifying Opportunities
 The Types of Opportunities